hail-is/hail/docs/commands/ibd.md

 #### Examples

+Suppose we have already added a variant annotation `va.panel_maf` with allele frequencies computed from a reference panel.
+In that case, the invocation,

 ```
-... ibd --minor-allele-frequency 'va.mafs[v]' -o ibd.tsv --min 0.2 --max 0.9
+... ibd -maf 'va.panel_maf' -o ibd.tsv --min 0.2 --max 0.9
 ```

-This invocation writes only those sample pairs with `pi_hat` at or above `0.2` and at or below `0.9` to `ibd.tsv`.
+writes only those sample pairs with `pi_hat` between `0.2` and `0.9` inclusive to `ibd.tsv`.
 It uses the provided expression to compute the minor allele frequency.

 ```
 ... ibd -o ibd.tsv